nils-werner/xslresourceloader/readme.markdown

 ## Example

-Add the following to your XSL to load the Data Source `articles`:
+The following code loads the Data Source `articles` and the Event `comments`:

 	<?xml version="1.0" encoding="UTF-8"?>
 	<xsl:stylesheet version="1.0"